manidavilay/react-weather-app/README.md

-# Getting Started with Create React App
+# Weather App Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project (made in React / TypeScript as a training project) is using OpenWeather API to fetch different weather forecasts all around, the local time and date.

-## Available Scripts
+## Libraries used

-In the project directory, you can run:
+- Axios
+- Icons: React Icons

 ### `npm start`